demisto/content-docs/docs/integrations/yml-from-python-code-gen.md

 def update_alert_status_command(client: Client, args: Dict[str, Any]) -> CommandResults:
     """Update the status for an alert.

-    Changes the status of a HelloWorld alert and returns the updated alert info
+    Changes the status of a HelloWorld alert and returns the updated alert info.

     Args:
         client (Client): HelloWorld client to use.